 The Board has established an Audit and Risk Committee and a Remuneration Committee, with formally delegated duties and responsibilities.
 The Board has, since the admission of the Company’s shares to trading on AIM, kept under regular review the possible establishment of a nomination committee.
 The Board remains of the view that, given the current composition of the Board, it is not appropriate to have a nomination committee.
 This will continue to be kept under regular review by the Board.

 The Company has established a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual Directors and senior management.
-The Remuneration Committee comprises Sandy Macrae and Axel Glasmacher.
+The Remuneration Committee comprises Sandy Macrae (Chair) and Axel Glasmacher.
 The Committee reviews the performance of the Executive Directors and senior management and determines their terms and conditions of service, including their remuneration and the grant of incentives, having due regard to the interests of shareholders.
 The Remuneration Committee will meet at least once a year.

 The Board believes that the Audit and Risk Committee and the Remuneration Committee have the necessary character, skills and knowledge to discharge their duties and responsibilities effectively.